 Let me start at the beginning.

-A while back I was looking for some contemporary books to read over the summer.
+A while back I was looking for some books to read over the summer.
 I was feeling a bit lost and I needed to read something that felt a little closer to home than all my Victorian books.
 That’s when I found Wild by Cheryl Strayed.
-Since I am located in quiet little Belgium, I hadn’t witnessed the hype around this novel before actually buying it and realizing it was ‘Oprah approved’.
-Considering this novel was loved by such a huge mass of people, I was a surprised to find out how personal it felt to me.
+Since I live in quiet little Belgium, I hadn’t experienced the hype around this novel.
+That was before I bought and saw Oprah’s tamp of approval on the cover.
+Considering this novel was loved by such a huge crowd, I was a surprised to find out how personal it felt to me.

 Wild tells the story of Cheryl Strayed, how she loses herself after the death of her mother, and how she finds herself again when hiking the Pacific Crest Trail y herself.
 It’s a deeply personal story that censors very little and reveals a lot about the practical side of grieving.
 The realism that struck is achieved by the details: both concerning the places she visits and the random thoughts that enter her brain while hiking.